markel1974/Symphony/WIKI.md

-# g64: An Accurate and Innovative Commodore 64 Emulator
+# symphony: An Accurate and Innovative Commodore 64 Emulator

-Welcome to the official wiki for `g64`, a high-fidelity, cycle-accurate emulator for the Commodore 64 (C64) and VIC-20 computers.
+Welcome to the official wiki for `symphony`, a high-fidelity, cycle-accurate emulator for the Commodore 64 (C64) and VIC-20 computers.
 This wiki serves as a comprehensive guide to the emulator's architecture, components, features, and usage.

 ## Table of Contents